joelong01/secret-sample/README.md

 > 3. login to azure, optionally with a service principal
 > 4. setup the secrets

-## startup.sh
+## onTerminalStart.sh
-Next, we will go through the startup.sh script and explain what each part of it does.  the format is in
+Next, we will go through the onTerminalStart.sh script and explain what each part of it does.  the format is in
 > *function ()*:
 > Description
 ```sh